-Singapore assails the senses with its annual F1 Grand Prix night race, wall-to-wall gleaming hi-tech shopping malls, futuristic and colonial architecture, and an ever-changing glittering cityscape filled with thousands of iconic skyscrapers.
-Having rocketed to become Asia’s culinary capital, Singapore - The Lion City - is a tiny cultural melting pot holiday destination, mixing up mosques, Hindu shrines and rainforest with swanky restaurants, hip hotels, and a vibrant arts scene.
+Singapore assails the senses with its annual F1 Grand Prix night race, wall-to-wall gleaming shopping malls, futuristic and colonial architecture, and an ever-changing cityscape filled with thousands of iconic skyscrapers.
+Having rocketed to become Asia’s culinary capital, Singapore is a tiny cultural melting pot, mixing up mosques and Hindu shrines with upscale eateries and a vibrant arts scene.

 The epitome of a cosmopolitan city, what Singapore lacks in size, it makes up for with ambitious architecture, glitzy shopping, flashy casinos, theme park thrills, and some of the world’s best street food.
 Once a gateway for exploring southern China and Southeast Asia, it has rocketed to becoming a hip destination in its own right.